alexnardini/FLAM3_for_SideFX_Houdini/README_local.md

 ## Copyrights

-_All images and logos copyright © Alessandro Nardini 2021 and their other respective owners._
+_All images and logos copyright © F stands for liFe 2021 and their other respective owners._